EricPortela/FinalyticaWebpage/README.md

 # FinalyticaWebpageUnfinishedVersion
 Unfinished version of Finalytica web page.
+Copy of private repo, made public.
 For showcasing purposes only.